 This all sounds great.
 But what if you’ve already invested time in creating short links using another platform, such as Goo.gl, and now want to switch to BL.INK?

 Good news: there’s no need to start over.
 In most cases, it’s easy to import your existing branded links to our platform from just about any service.
 BL.INK has seamlessly migrated organizations of all sizes from Bit.ly, Po.st, Shortswitch, Rebrandly, and many others.
 Note that all Goo.gl links are Google’s brand, which means you’ll have to start over from scratch.
 But never fear!
 It’s easy to get going with BL.INK, and you’ll be able to set up all of your links to display your brand (not your short link provider’s brand!).
 With your own branded links, you also protect yourself from being forced to migrate your links ever again.

-Read Migrating Links to BL.INK From Other Platforms to find out the steps to migrate from your particular platform.
+Read Migrating Links to BL.INK From Other Platforms to find out the steps to migrate from your current platform.
 Our team is always here to help if you need migration support.

 Wondering if BL.INK is right for you?
-Chat with one of our team members or request a demo.
+Chat with one of our team members or request a quote.